 Boil four cups of water and a dash of salt.
 Add two cups of quinoa.
-Let it simmer for 12-15 minutes, stirring from time to time.
+Let it simmer for 12 to 15 minutes, stirring occasionally.
 Cook until all the water is absorbed into the grain.
 Add with lentils or beans for a complete protein, or mix it with a salad.

 Heat two cups of water or broth to a boil.
 Add one cup of lentils.
-Cook on medium heat for 35-40 minutes.
-Lentils are a great source of vegetarian protein and are also starchy, so they fulfill the carbohydrate element of a meal as well.
+Cook on medium heat for 35 to 40 minutes.
+Lentils are a great source of vegetarian protein and are also starchy, so they fill the carbohydrate element of a meal as well.

 There are a few ways you can prepare broccoli.
 First, you can cook chopped broccoli in a steamer basket over a pot of boiling water for two and a half minutes.
 Another option is to heat two tablespoons of olive or avocado oil in a skillet and sauté broccoli for two to three minutes.
 Finally, you can toss the broccoli in olive oil, salt, and pepper, and then roast it in an oven at 400 degrees for 20 minutes.